Saltburn Lifeboat Station: History

 In 1868, funds from the legacy of Mr. John Appleyard of Halifax were appropriated to the station, and the unnamed lifeboat was named Appleyard.

 The Appleyard was called to the aid of the steamship Grinkle on 9 December 1874, on passage from the River Tyne to La Rochelle, when she was driven ashore at Saltburn.
 The crew of 10 were rescued.

 In 1878, funds from the £1000 legacy of Mr. Thomas Firbank were appropriated to the Saltburn lifeboat station, with the boat being renamed once again, now being the Thomas and Isabella Firbank of Kingston-upon-Hull.

 Saltburn would get a new boat in 1880, a 34-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, constructed by Woolfe of Shadwell, London.
 The lifeboat was funded, via the Manchester branch of the RNLI, from a generous gift of £1000 from Mrs Ann Townend of Puckrup Hall, Tewkesbury.
 The lifeboat and its new carriage arrived at Saltburn by rail.
 On 19 August 1880, the boat was taken in procession from the railway station through the streets of the town, to the boathouse, where the lifeboat was named Charles and Ann (ON 215), after the donor, and her late husband, who died the previous year.
 The legacy of Mr Firbank was reassigned to the lifeboat.

 On the afternoon of the 8 December 1882, the Charles and Ann was launched to the aid of the Libra of Boekzetelerfehn, bound for Hamburg carrying a cargo of Guano, when she ran aground off Saltburn.
 Her five German crewmen were rescued.

 The Charles and Ann would be launched 11 times, saving 29 lives in a 17-year period at Saltburn.
 She would be replaced in 1897 by the Mary Batger (ON 410).
-This was another 34-foot lifeboat, this time constructed by Chambers and Golby of Lowestoft, provided from the legacy of Mrs. Mary Scales of Armley, Leeds.
+This was another 34-foot lifeboat, this time constructed by Chambers and Colby of Lowestoft, provided from the legacy of Mrs. Mary Scales of Armley, Leeds.

 On 9 January 1901, Mary Batger was launched to the aid of the steam-trawler Honoria of Hull, fully laden with fish, and on her return voyage from the Faroe Islands, when she ran aground at Marske-by-the-Sea.
 The lifeboat would first be caught up in the lines fired unsuccessfully by the Rocket Brigade.
 Bowman V. Spragg was swept overboard, but was recovered to the lifeboat.
 A coble which had been launched from Redcar also got tangled in the cables, and was capsized.
 Three of the seven man crew of the coble were lost.
 Eventually, the lifeboat managed to get alongside, and the nine crewmen of the trawler were rescued.

 The station would be closed in 1917, due to the lack of available crew, with so many serving in the forces in World War I. It was reopened again in 1919, when 20 men came forward to join the crew, but just three years later, on 22 March 1922, Mary Batger would launch for the last time, rescuing the crew of three from the coble Ever True of Skinningrove.